ARMmbed/time_series_database_doc/microsoft.md

 *Note*: Some of the steps below will take a minute or two to execute after you click **Create**.
 Wait until that's done before proceeding to the next step.

+## Prerequisites

+Compile and flash (onto a K64F board) the _amended_ [mbed example client](http://github.com/CristianPrundeanuARM/exd-tsdb-mbed-client-connector), which sends notification data in JSON format as well.

 ## 1. Create a Time Series Insights instance

 <!-- TODO: short explanation of what each of these blocks is -->